bloominstituteoftechnology/webapi-i-challenge/README.md

 Express can provide ways to dynamically render HTML on the server using different languages that render to the users request.

+# 3rd video notes
+Agenda

+Add Express to a node.js App
+Use Express to create a web Api
+Add endpoints that can respond to get request
+Return json and correct http status codes

+Api is a server software that provides endpoints that can be used by clients to manage resources.

+an endpoints are the contacts wich make communication possible.
+In web applications the url is the reference to the location of data on a server.

+resources are the things application care about such as users products orders clients and returns

    #create an API that can respond to GET requests.

+// The '/' slash in the get request is the root of out api
+// This function is often refferred to and understood as the request handler function and can be in es6 arrow or plain function format as noted earlier the first paramatar is a request object that is being passed in.

+server.get('/', (req, res) =>{
+res.send('Hello world from express!');
+});

+ functionality can be verified by going to the port in the computers browser for example port 5000 can be viewed by entering http://localhost:5000/

+ when dependencies or yarn add express is implemented several assets are added one of which is "server": "nodemon index.js" this allows for saves to be updated realtime rather than stopping and restarting the server.

    #use postman to manually test Web APIs.
+Postman is a client that can be used as a tool to test api's It is a flexible gui that gives developers the abilities to test api's in ways a developing app may not be able too.

 # Building RESTful APIs with Node.js and Express Mini
+// implement your API here
+const express = require ('express');
+// this is the equivilant in importing a package similar to react. const server = express();
+// by calling express and assigning it to server it creates a server that is powered by express.

 ## Topics